 Once you’ve gathered feedback on your edit, you’ll need an efficient way to implement it and stay on top of what needs to be done.

-With Dropbox Replay’s built-in version control capabilities, you can track every version of your video project—including comments and markups for each—in one place.
-So it’s easy to keep your reviewers in the loop about any changes, following their feedback.
+Dropbox Replay comes with built-in version control capabilities.
+When you can track every version of your video project—including comments and markups for each—in one place, it’s easy to keep your reviewers in the loop about any changes based on their feedback.

-What’s more, being able to respond to annotations and feedback directly makes final approval even simpler.
+What’s more, being able to respond to annotations and feedback directly from Replay makes final approval even simpler.

 6. Delivery